Tacos al Pastor

 Fish tacos at Marismas

 When you need a break from tacos — and eventually you will believe it or not — Jerusalem Express delivers.
 Tabbouleh, falafel, hummus, traditional pickles and much more done properly by Alon, who is from Israel and brings that authenticity to every plate.
-The space is tiny but the food is anything but small.
-A quiet reliable gem in the middle of all that Mexican food. 📍 Romantic Zone · Cash or card · Google Map
+The space is small but the food is anything but.
+A quiet reliable gem in the middle of all that Mexican food.
+Romantic Zone · Cash or card · Google Map

 a plate of pancakes at Coco's Kitchen in Puerto Vallarta

 The further south you go from Puerto Vallarta the more the city gives way to smaller properties, luxury resorts and dramatic coastline.
-I haven’t eaten at many restaurants out here — most of my south zone experiences have been day trips to Mismaloya, Yelapa and Garza Blanca.
-But what I have found has been worth the drive.
+I haven’t eaten at many restaurants out here — most of my south zone experiences have been day trips to Mismaloya, Yelapa and Garza Blanca but I’m willing to make the drive.

 Do You Need Restaurant Reservations in Puerto Vallarta?